News Search Results

 December 1, 2009 | Journal Article

-This article looks specifically at the design of the Urban Health Initiative evaluation.
-It highlights the program's integrated evaluation design, bringing together a theory of change and a quasi-experimental approach, including comparison city usage.
+This article highlights the Urban Health Initiative's integrated evaluation design, bringing together a theory of change and a quasi-experimental approach, including comparison city usage.

 October 1, 2009 | Journal Article

-The Center for Minority Health (CMH) at the University of Pittsburgh has developed sustainable public health interventions for the African-American community in Pittsburgh.
-Through one program, African-American owned barbershops and beauty salons began providing vital health services and information.
+The Center for Minority Health has developed sustainable public health interventions for the African-American community in Pittsburgh.
+Barbershops and beauty salons began providing vital health services and information.